-"I'm sorry, James," whispered Harry desperately.
-"I told you you may hate me."
+“I'm sorry, James,” whispered Harry desperately.
+“I said you may hate me.”

 “How could you do this?!” he demanded to know.
 He held his wrist away from his body as if it were harmful to the touch, as if it would burn his flesh or it was a disgusting thing to behold.

 “I couldn't bear to tell you!” cried Harry.
 He didn't realize just how selfish his actions had been three years ago until he voiced it aloud.
 “I saw it, and I knew.
 I knew someone was inside you, but I didn't want you to have to go through what I went through.
 I didn't want you to have to question who you are, to face an identity crisis such as I did when I realized what my scar was!
 I couldn't bear it.
 I was just happy you were alive, and that was enough.
 I panicked.
 I was only thinking of your best interest.
 I thought that whole ordeal was over; I thought that scar would be a constant reminder of what we went through, and I just wanted it all to be behind us!
 I knew you would never move on, and even worse, I got rid of mine by dying.
 You...I didn't—and still don't—know how to handle yours!
 What will happen to you when you're old and you die?
 What will happen to you with that piece of a soul in you?!
 I panicked, and I needed time to think it through before I panicked you as well!
 And then I just...I couldn't bring myself to tell you.”

 “You had no right to keep this from me!” he blurted.
 “This is my body!
 This is my life, this is—”